-To make the videoconference enjoyable for both moderators and students and to ensure a smooth flow of information:
+To make the video conference enjoyable for both moderators and students and to ensure a smooth flow of information:

-The VC starts at 4:00 pm CET sharp.
+The VC starts at 4:00 pm CET sharp (few exceptions start at 2 or 3 pm CET).

 Stay muted unless you are supposed to talk.